 There is nothing wrong with paying a premium price but only if you are getting a premium finish.
 There are many horror stories online of terrible colour matches, overspray, peeling lacquerer and so much more.

 When it comes to paint quality, you really do get what you pay for.
-We strongly recommend getting car respray quotes from reputable companies or those that come highly recommended from other garages or enthusiasts forums.
+We strongly recommend getting car respray quotes from reputable companies or those that come highly recommended from other garages or enthusiast forums.

 7. Finishing Touches